 - Screen full text - Decide quickly on studies in full text.
 Capture reasons for exclusion and any notes so you can resolve any disagreements quickly, with a click of a button

-- Create forms - Be in control and stay focused on your PICO question.
+- Create forms - Be in control and stay focused on your research question.
 Customisable extraction forms means you only spend time extracting what you need

 - Assess risk of bias - Automatically populate your risk of bias tables by highlighting and commenting on text directly in your PDF.

-You can invite other reviewers (including external collaegues) to work with you on the project, so two reviewers can screen and assess the references.
+- Collaborate - You can invite other reviewers (including external colleagues) to work with you on the project, so two (or more) reviewers can screen and assess the references.

-You can create your personal sign in information with Covidence before or after joining the institutional subscription.
-To request access to the institutional account in Covidence, you must be a student or research at the Faculty of Behavioural, Management and Social sciences (BMS).
+You can create your personal sign-in information with Covidence before or after joining the institutional subscription.

 - Accept the invitation that will be sent to your email subsequently

 - Log in to your existing Covidence account or sign up for a new account